Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_models.rst

 Application Architecture
 ########################

-This section contains technical details about the current implementation of the Canadian Aquatic Barriers Database (CABD) back-end application, including feaure and vector tile services and the CABD data dictionary.
+This section contains technical details about the current implementation of the Canadian Aquatic Barriers Database (CABD) back-end application, including feature and vector tile services and the CABD data dictionary.
 The intended audience are software developers and similar technical users looking to upgrade/maintain the current system or use the API endpoints.

 .. _current-application-architecture: